oracle/node-oracledb/test/README.md

 Set the following environment variables to provide credentials for the test suite.

 * `NODE_ORACLEDB_USER` provides the username of the schema user which you used for testing.
+   Use the username prefix 'NJS_' when creating a new user inside the test suite.
+Test suite does create such users.

-* `NODE_ORACLEDB_PASSWORD` provides the password of the schema user which you used for testing.
+* `NODE_ORACLEDB_PASSWORD` provides the password of the schema user which you used for testing. if you're generating a password for the user, use the predefined function testsUtil.generateRandomPassword.

 * `NODE_ORACLEDB_CONNECTIONSTRING` provides the connection string that points to your database's location.